meydaria/meteore/README.md

-This is a local fork of the meteore pipeline.
-I forked it to have a fix version to use.
+*** This is a local fork of the meteore pipeline.
+I forked it to have a fix version to use and play around with. ***

 ![Analysis pipeline](https://github.com/comprna/METEORE/blob/master/figure/meteore_logo_white.png)
 # METEORE: MEthylation deTEction with nanopORE sequencing                                         :stars: